facebookarchive/Facebook-For-OpenCart/INSTALL_GUIDE.md

 # Upgrade the plugin to a newer version

-  - If you are using Facebook Business Extension v3.x and below, and upgrading to Facebook Business Extension v4.x.x:

-    1. You must already have installed the Facebook Business Extension plugin on your OpenCart website.

-    2. Delete the existing Facebook Business Extension plugin.
-[Video guide](https://drive.google.com/open?id=1aPxqEcH1J3tT3bG0vMIC5DLnkDN7fo_d)

-    3. Install the new Facebook Business Extension version 4.0.0 and above by following the steps [here](#plugin-installation).

   - If you are using Facebook Business Extension v4.x.x, and upgrading to Facebook Business Extension v4.x.x and above:

     1. You must already have installed the Facebook Business Extension plugin on your OpenCart website.